oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/hooks/useAccount.md

 ```
 ## Questions:
  1. What is the purpose of this code?
-- This code exports a custom hook called `useAccount` that connects to an Alephium wallet and returns the current account and connection status.
+- This code exports a custom hook called `useAccount` that connects to an Oxygenium wallet and returns the current account and connection status.

 2. What dependencies are required to use this code?
 - This code requires the `@oxygenium/get-extension-wallet` and `@oxygenium/web3` packages, as well as the `react` library.